polyfy/polylith/readme.md

 This tool is made by developers for developers with the goal to maximise productivity and increase the quality of the systems we write.
-Polylith can support any programming language, but here we target [Clojure](https://clojure.org) which is a powerful and simple functional language.
+Polylith can support any programming language, but here we target [Clojure](https://clojure.org) which is a powerful and simple functional language for the [JVM](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiB88eLxansAhUyi8MKHd6jDPEQFjAAegQIBRAC&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FJava_virtual_machine&usg=AOvVaw0YtnMyoG7GQIhUPeLulbfr).

 A Polylith system is made up by simple building blocks that can be combined like Lego bricks.
 Those Lego-like bricks are easy to reason about and can be combined into a single development environment that allows us to work with all the code from one place (a single [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) for maximum productivity.

 They are also used to form different kind of deployable artifacts, like services, tools and libraries, in the same way we played with Lego when we were kids!
 Not surprisingly, it's just as simple and fun!

 This repository uses Polylith itself to structure the code and the `poly` tool to visualize the workspace, e.g.: